voken1/docs/policy/voken_referral_program.rst

 Lv.15  10 Vokens
 =====  =====================================

-When a new address is registered in the whitelist, the 1001 Vokens reward will be automatically transferred.
+- When the contract automatically settles the 1001 Vokens reward, some Lvs may be absent (due to insufficient referrals, or do not exist).
-If there are no incentives for rewards due to insufficient referrals at certain levels, all unsuccessful rewards will belong to the direct referrer.
+  In this case, all unsuccessful rewards will be attributed to **Lv.1**, which is the direct referrer.

 .. _sales_referral_reward: